 For adults who are ready to overcome their opiate addiction, we offer a personal approach to opiate addiction treatment that is based on proved addiction treatment methodologies and your unique experiences.
-We offer real recovery for real people by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.
+We offer participate in recovery by promoting personal responsibility, accountability, and giving you the tools needed to build a strong recovery.

 We are personally invested in each and every one of our clients’ recovery processes, and putting people first has always been the bedrock of our treatment philosophy.
 End the insanity of doing the same thing over and over, reach out today, and find out how GateHouse can help you live a life worth living.

 Opiates and opioids are medications or drugs derived from opium, there is many legal and illicit substances that are considered opiates or opioids and our country is facing an epidemic of opioid abuse.
 In response to the staggering numbers of those facing opiate addiction, the efforts of opiate treatment centers and resources have also doubled their efforts to offer opioid rehab services.